meteor/meteor/content/testing.md

 There are several options.
 Choose the ones that makes sense for your app.
 You may depend on more than one and set up different test commands for different situations.

 * [practicalmeteor:mocha](https://atmospherejs.com/practicalmeteor/mocha) Runs client and server package or app tests and displays all results in a browser.
 Use [spacejam](https://www.npmjs.com/package/spacejam) for command line / CI support.
-* [dispatch:mocha-phantomjs](https://atmospherejs.com/dispatch/mocha-phantomjs) Runs client and server package or app tests using PhantomJS and reports all results in the server console.
+* [dispatch:mocha](https://atmospherejs.com/dispatch/mocha) Runs client and/or server package or app tests and reports all results in the server console.
+Supports various browsers for running client tests, including PhantomJS, Selenium ChromeDriver, and Electron.
 Can be used for running tests on a CI server.
 Has a watch mode.
 * [dispatch:mocha-browser](https://atmospherejs.com/dispatch/mocha-browser) Runs client and server package or app tests with Mocha reporting client results in a web browser and server results in the server console.
-Has a watch mode.
-* [dispatch:mocha](https://atmospherejs.com/dispatch/mocha) Runs server-only package or app tests with Mocha and reports all results in the server console.
-Can be used for running tests on a CI server.
 Has a watch mode.

 These packages don't do anything in development or production mode.
 They declare themselves `testOnly` so they are not even loaded outside of testing.
 But when our app is run in [test mode](#test-modes), the test driver package takes over, executing test code on both the client and server, and rendering results to the browser.